stereolabs/zed-yolo/README.md

 # Stereolabs ZED - YOLO in Python or C++

-This package lets you use YOLO the deep learning object detector using the ZED stereo camera in Python 3 or C++.
+This package lets you use YOLO (v2 or v3), the deep learning object detector using the ZED stereo camera in Python 3 or C++.

 The left image will be used to display the detected objects alongside the distance of each, using the ZED Depth.